Resume

 Resume vs. CV

 In most of Canada, a resume is a concise, tailored document (one to two pages) showcasing your relevant skills and experience, just like in the US.
-A CV is longer and includes a full work history, publications, and more, typically for senior or academic roles.
+A senior or academic CV, on the other hand, is longer and includes a full work history, publications, and more.
 In Quebec, however, “resume” and “CV” are used interchangeably.

 What to Include on a Canadian Resume

-Add the standard sections: header, summary or objectives, work experience, education, and skills.
-Include your contact information and key projects, tasks, and achievements that show you’re qualified for the role.
+When putting together your Canadian resume, start with the standard sections: a header, summary or objective, work experience, education, and skills.
+Include your contact info, along with key projects, tasks, and achievements that show you’re qualified for the role.

-Here’s what to include and leave out in your Canadian resume:
+Here’s what to include and leave out of your Canadian resume:

 what to include in your Canadian resume